Contact form

 A country for all seasons

-For thrill-seekers, Iceland’s great outdoors offers a myriad of activities such as snowmobiling, horse riding, cave exploring, hiking, swimming, skiing, river rafting, kayaking and mountain safaris on modified four-wheel drives, to name but a few.
+For thrill-seekers, Iceland’s great outdoors offer myriad activities, such as snowmobiling, horse riding, cave exploration, hiking, swimming, skiing, river rafting, kayaking and mountain safaris on modified 4x4 vehicles, to name but a few.
 For nature-lovers, Iceland boasts a surprisingly diverse Nordic flora and fauna and is an ideal place for bird lovers, as well as offering some of the world’s best whale-watching destinations.

-Iceland is a great destination all year round not only because of its diverse landscape but also its amazing contrasts in light and shade which vary from season to season, offering you new discoveries with every time you visit.
+Iceland is a great destination all year round not only because of its diverse landscape but also its amazing contrasts in light and dark, which vary from season to season, offering new discoveries with every visit. (back to the top)

 Norway